demoray/azure-pim-cli/README.md

           Only show errors

       --wait <WAIT>
-          Amount of time to wait for the roles to be activated
+          Duration to wait for the roles to be activated

-          Examples include '1h', '1h30m', '1h30m15s', '1m 30s'
+          Examples include '8h', '8 hours', '1h30m', '1 hour 30 minutes', '1h30m'

   -h, --help
           Print help (see a summary with '-h')